Franchising Agreements

 • termination

-A franchising agreement should be drafted and reviewed on behalf of both parties by experienced lawyers to ensure that both parties’ interests are protected by the agreement, and that neither is exposed to unreasonable commercial risk.
+Franchising agreements should be drafted and reviewed on behalf of both parties by experienced lawyers to ensure that both parties’ interests are protected, and that neither is exposed to unreasonable legal or commercial risk.

-To speak to one of our expert business solicitors, contact us by calling 0131 478 4724, or complete our online enquiry form to request a call back.
+To speak to one of our expert business solicitors to prepare or negotiate franchising agreements, contact us by calling 0131 478 4724, or complete our online enquiry form to request a call back.

 Arrange a meeting